khnum782/Blog-de-gatos/README.md

    <img alt="License" src="https://img.shields.io/static/v1?label=license&message=MIT&color=49AA26&labelColor=000000">
 </p>

-## 🚀 Tecnologias
+## 🚀 technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML e CSS
 - Git e Github
 - Figma

-## 💻 Projeto
+## 💻 Project

-nesse projeto fiz uma atividade de responsividade de blog de gatos
+In this project I did a cat blog responsiveness activity

-- [Visite o projeto online] (https://khnum782.github.io/Blog-de-gatos/)
+- [Visit the project online] (https://khnum782.github.io/Blog-de-gatos/)

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/file/aAEMaI5kXGNcSjUSG9eyBx/Blog-de-Gatos-%E2%80%A2-Desafio-Explorer-(Community)?node-id=101%3A91&mode=dev) É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [DESSE LINK](https://www.figma.com/file/aAEMaI5kXGNcSjUSG9eyBx/Blog-de-Gatos-%E2%80%A2-Desafio-Explorer-(Community)?node-id=101%3A91&mode=dev)It is necessary to have an account [Figma](https://figma.com) to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.

----

-Feito com ♥ by Rocketseat :wave:
+This project is under license MIT.